fioprotocol/fiosdk_kotlin/javaserializationprovider/README.md

 # Java FIO Serialization Provider

-    Be sure to set the Android SDK location in build.sh before running the build.
+    Be sure to set the Android SDK location and NDK VERSION in build.sh before running the build.

     cd src/main/cpp
     sh build.sh